pythoncode26/carrier-checker-pro/README.md

 ![Phone Number Carrier Lookup](https://raw.githubusercontent.com/pythoncode26/carrier-checker-pro/refs/heads/main/phone-number-carrier-checker.png)

 ## Features:
-- Supports phone number verification across 206 countries.
+- Supports phone number verification across 206 countries
-- Ensure the accuracy of the phone numbers.
+- Ensure the accuracy of the phone numbers
-- Check numbers by carriers.
+- Check numbers by carriers
-- Check numbers by types such as mobile, fixed line, voip etc.
+- Check numbers by types such as mobile, fixed line, voip etc
-- Import any quantity of phone numbers for validation.
+- Import any quantity of phone numbers for validation
-- Can handle large volumes of requests smoothly.
+- Can handle large volumes of requests smoothly
-- Ultra fast checking.
+- Ultra fast checking
-- No Third-Party API Key is Required.
+- No Third-Party API Key is Required

 ## 功能：